What is Sarvangasana (Shoulder Stand)?

 It is the counter pose to Sirsasana, and as a minimum, it should be done for as long as Sirsasana.
 It may, however, be done on its own or held for a longer time.
 It is typically introduced to beginners well before Sirsasana is taught.

 When to use Sarvangasana (Shoulder Stand)?

 The position of the head and chin, have a direct positive impact on the Thyroid and parathyroid glands.
 The inversion allows venous blood to flow back to the heart with less effort by the heart, thus restoring and resting the heart.
 Other benefits include improved sinus and nasal functioning.

-The soothing effect of the pose assists in calming the nervous system, reducing stress and tension and can assist in improved sleep.
-The inverted position has an impact on the abdominal organs and can assist in relieving constipation, improve functioning of the abdominal organs and assist to counter urinary disorders.
+The soothing effect of the pose assists in calming the nervous system, reducing stress and tension, and can assist in improved sleep.
+The inverted position has an impact on the abdominal organs and can assist in relieving constipation, improving the functioning of the abdominal organs, and assisting to counter urinary disorders.
 Sarvangasana is said to bring back lost vitality.